omarcostahamido/PVM/README.md

 `@lxterminal -e sh $HOME/PVM/launch.sh 8001`

-add one more if you need two videos output
+add one more line like this if you need two videos output

 `@lxterminal -e sh $HOME/PVM/launch.sh 8002`

-Note: this is assuming that you clone this repo on your raspberry pi in the main `/home/pi` folder and followed the steps in the <a target="_self" href="#installation">Installation</a> section above.
+> Note: this is assuming that you clone this repo on your raspberry pi in the main `/home/pi` folder and followed the steps in the <a target="_self" href="#installation">Installation</a> section above.

 #### Videos